Cooling Measures For Executive Condo Market

 The new cancellation fee applies to Executive Condo land sales which are launched on or after 9 Dec 2013, including those where the tenders have not closed.

 Second-timer applicants who buy Executive Condo unit directly from property developers have to pay a resale levy, similar to second-timer applicants who buy BTO flats.

 The Monetary Authority of Singapore (MAS) will cap the Mortgage Servicing Ratio (MSR) for housing loans granted by financial institutions for Executive Condo units bought directly from property developers at 30% of a borrower’s gross monthly income.

-This is in line with earlier measures introduced by the HDB and MAS to encourage financial prudence among buyers of public housing.
+This measure is in line with earlier cooling measures introduced by the HDB and MAS to encourage financial prudence among buyers of public housing.
 It discourages Executive Condo buyers from over-stretching their finances and supports an affordable and sustainable Executive Condo (EC) market.

 Sales of new dual-key Executive Condo units will be restricted to multi-generational families only.

 Developers of future Executive Condo sale sites from the Government Land Sales programme will only be allowed to launch units for sale 15 months from the date of award of the sites or after the physical completion of foundation works, whichever is earlier.